codesnippetspro/code-snippets/readme.txt

 = Is there a way to add a snippet but not run it right away? = Yes.
 Just add it but do not activate it yet.

-= What do I use to write my snippets? =
-The [CodeMirror](http://codemirror.net) source-code editor will add line numbers, syntax highlighting, bracket matching, search, tabulate and other cool features to the code editor.

 = Will I lose my snippets if I change the theme or upgrade WordPress? = No, the snippets are stored in the WordPress database and are independent of the theme and unaffected by WordPress upgrades.